Emergence of low-energy spin waves in superconducting electron-doped cuprates: Discussion

-It has been suggested by Scalapino that the magnetic excitations act as the superconducting pairing mechanism.\cite{scalapino_common_2012} Although our findings align with the general principles, it seems surprising that the appearance of superconductivity correlates with the low-energy parts of the spectrum.
-A comprehensive comparison is limited by the scope of our study and further theoretical insights would be necessary to provide a definitive answer.
+It has been suggested by Scalapino that the magnetic excitations act as the superconducting pairing mechanism.\cite{dagotto_superconductivity_1992,scalapino_common_2012} Although our findings align with the general principles, it seems surprising that the appearance of superconductivity correlates with the low-energy parts of the spectrum as high-temperature superconductivity has been believed to originate from the higher energy part of the spectrum\cite{dahm_strength_2009} or a resonance energy.\cite{yu_universal_2009} A comprehensive comparison is limited by the scope of our study and further theoretical insights would be necessary to provide a definitive answer.